Are you absolutely certain you wish to be an asshole?

 In the olden days, Twitter wanted musicians.
 So they verified anybody who'd ever even looked at a musical instrument— and these accounts stayed verified, even after the bands fucked off and died.
 On Facebook, it's kind of simlar: if you can play guitar, and you've released a song, you can probably get Verified.

-For Facebook, in general, for the checkmark, you need to be a journalist, a musician, a grifter, an actual celebrity, a Neo-Nazi, or the most-boring asshole I've ever seen.
-If you can do any of those, check your Facebook page: you probably have seven of them, right now.
+For Facebook, in general, for the checkmark, you need to be a journalist, a musician, a grifter, a Neo-Nazi, or the most-boring asshole I've ever seen.
+You cannot be a good person.
+For example: right now, as of this writing, Elvira has 1.1 million followers on Facebook.
+She is not Verified there.

 All this having been said, review what I just said.
 You will now quite easily notice, the main thread of how to get Verified.
 If you haven't, I'll spell it out for you: